 It’s popular for online courses

-When it comes to creating and selling online courses, a WordPress website is a popular platform.
+WordPress website is a popular platform for those that want to create and sell courses from their website.
 This is likely because of the many features and options available for content creation and website design.
 Not only does WordPress have a large user base, but it also has a very supportive community that creates plugins and extensions to add more functionality.